Nightbirde: America's Got Talent

+Posthumous releases

+In March 2022, Nightbirde's song "It's OK" appeared during an episode of Good Trouble.

+In April 2022, her 2021 song "Brave" was released posthumously as a single.
+The 2019 song "Fly" was officially released by her family on July 4, 2022.
+The single was later featured in the animated film trailer for The King of Kings (2025).

+A 10-track debut album of Nightbirde's music dropped a year after her death (February 19, 2023), by her family and foundation.
+The title, It's OK, is based on her original song she performed during her AGT audition (season 16).

+Another posthumous album, Still Got Dreams, was released February 20, 2025 (three years after her death).
+The 12-song album features original songs and used ethical AI vocal production in honor of her musical vision.
+The title track features AGT alumni Mzansi Youth Choir (season 18).
+Additional singles "Get Up" and "Gold" are included on the album.

 Personal life

-Marczewski was married to musician Jeremy Claudio.
-The couple separated and divorced in 2020, after which she moved from Nashville to Long Beach, California (where she was baptized).

-Nightbirde sold merchandise on social media, and raised money for medical expenses via GoFundMe.
-She also wrote poetry and painted prior to her death.
-Frequently posting, the singer's final message and selfie to social media was on January 11, 2022.
+Following a move to Nashville in 2015, Marczewski took a break from performing.
+It was during this period that her stage name of Nightbirde originated, and when cancer was first diagnosed then later progressed.
+This was followed by her husband's request for a divorce.
+In 2020, she moved to Los Angeles to pursue clinical treatment, while staying with one of her brothers.

+"It's OK" was one of the songs she wrote after this life-changing situation.
+She commented: "In that time, I never felt so lost, disconnected, and confused.
+This was the song that I myself needed to hear, so I wrote it for myself."
+However, the songs she wrote were not only for her, as she claimed: "I swore to myself that I would write the songs that people need to get through those times."

+To raise money for her medical expenses, she sold merchandise on social media and utilized GoFundMe.
+Prior to her death, she wrote poetry and also painted.

 Health and death

-Marczewski was diagnosed with breast cancer in 2017, and declared cancer-free in July 2018.
-Her cancer recurred in 2019, and she was given three to six months to live, but she was again declared cancer-free in 2020.
-Prior to her America's Got Talent audition, Marczewski was told that the cancer had metastasized to her lungs, spine and liver.
+Nightbirde was diagnosed with breast cancer in 2017, and declared cancer-free in July 2018.
+The cancer recurred in 2019, and she was given three to six months to live, but she was again declared cancer-free in 2020.
+Prior to her America's Got Talent audition, Nightbirde was told that the cancer had metastasized to her lungs, spine and liver.
 With only a 2% chance of survival, she gave health updates on CNN and social media.
 According to Nightbirde: "I have a two percent chance of survival, but two percent is not zero percent.
 Two percent is something, and I wish people knew how amazing it is."

-At the age of 31, Marczewski died from the disease on February 19, 2022.
-She was surrounded by family in her San Clemente residence.
-The AGT judges and host released condolences on social media.
+At the age of 31, Nightbirde died from the disease on February 19, 2022.
+She was surrounded by family in her San Clemente, California residence.
+The AGT judges and host released condolences via social media.
 A celebration of life, which was livestreamed, was held at Cornerstone Church in Ohio on March 4, 2022.